ckan/ckan/doc/tracking.rst

 the dataset search page:

 .. image:: images/sort-datasets-by-popularity.png

+The datasets are sorted by their number of recent views.

 You can retrieve datasets most-popular-first from the :doc:`CKAN API </api>` by passing ``'sort': 'views_recent desc'`` to the